This post may contain affiliate links. Read the full disclosure here.

 (I also have two house rabbits, so there’s hay everywhere too.
 My poor vacuum.)

 You’ll know if you follow my Instagram that I’m currently trying out passive/semi-hydroponics.
+I have a full guide to getting started with leca here.

 Sure, it’s important for me to try new things so I can help you guys, BUT the lack of soil and mess is real appealing.